VeijoRyhanen/DoS_Analyzer/README.md

 # DoS_Analyzer
-This bash shell script check "Russia and Belarus HTML DoS.html" results
+This bash shell script check <i>"Russia and Belarus HTML DoS.html"</i> results.

+If http://dd.elektrykplakal.pl/ is not available, then You can:

+1. Click <i>"Russia and Belarus HTML DoS.html"</i> link above
+2. Click "Raw" button
+3. Save html file by pressing Ctrl+s
+4. Open html file (by web browser): Press Ctrl+o and select"Russia and Belarus HTML DoS.html"
+5. Check that there are https adresses and numbers below <i>"Here is the stats of your session..."</i> -text.

+Save <i>"Russia and Belarus HTML DoS.html"</i> and <i>"Russia_and_Belarus_DoS.sh"</i> scripts to same directory.
-Sample run, all line feeds are not visible here:
+If You use proxy, update and activate <i>#proxy_option="...</i> -row Sample run, all line feeds are not visible here:

 $ time ./Russia_and_Belarus_DoS.sh<br>